vinerocha/kube101/workshop/Lab1/README.md

 # Lab 1.
-Set up and deploy your first application
+Prepare e faça o deploy da sua primeira aplicação

 Learn how to deploy an application to a Kubernetes cluster hosted within the IBM Container Service.